 What is the Fed’s board of governors?

-Those members work out of the Marriner S. Eccles Building in Washington, the same location where the FOMC meets for its regular rate-setting meetings.
+Those members work out of the Marriner S. Eccles Building in Washington, D.C., the same location where the FOMC meets for its regular rate-setting meetings.

-To understand how the Fed’s board fits into the broader Fed system, think about the three branches of the federal government: the legislative branch creates laws, the executive branch carries those laws out and the judicial branch interprets them.
+To understand how the Fed’s board fits into the broader Fed system, think about the three branches of the federal government: the legislative branch creates laws, the executive branch carries out those laws and the judicial branch interprets them.

 But in this scenario, the Fed’s board would be more like the executive branch, guiding those policies to action and enforcing them among depository institutions and the 12 reserve banks.
-Governors are also often some of the most well-known Fed officials, with Fed Chairman Jerome Powell (who is also a governor), seen as its chief.
+Governors are also often some of the most well-known Fed officials, with Fed Chair Jerome Powell (who is also a governor), seen as its chief.

 Who’s on the Fed’s board of governors?

-- Jerome Powell, chairman
+- Jerome Powell, chair

-- Randal Quarles, vice chairman for supervision
+- Michael Barr, vice chair for supervision

 - Michelle Bowman, governor

-- Lael Brainard, governor
+- Lisa Cook, governor

-Each of the five (normally seven) governors has a different role within the U.S. central bank’s board.
-Powell, as the Fed’s chair, is responsible for guiding the broader FOMC to a consensus and then representing that body later on in public appearances and press conferences.
-He also reports to Congress during required-by-law testimonies held twice a year.
+Each of the seven governors plays a different role within the U.S. central bank’s board.
+As Fed chair, Powell guides the broader FOMC to a consensus during rate-setting meetings and then represents that body of officials later on in public appearances and press conferences.
+He also reports to Congress for mandated testimonies twice a year.